sepmein/mvai/README.md

 # MVAI
 > AI applications on malaria vector control.
 > This project provides several proposals for the application of artificial intelligence technology in the malaria control.
+> The document is written in [markdown](https://daringfireball.net/projects/markdown/syntax) syntax.
+> This project is currently been actively updated.
+To check current status, please check the insight tab.

 Catalog

 Possible Applications